8699STrs15) is the backtest's "code" and

 percentage cutoff for the index screen is preceded by a lowercase

-"c".
+".
 The hold-'till-switch option is specified by a

-lowercase "h".
+lowercase "h

 The all-months codes don't include the mm part of the standard code header, since there is no one month associated with the summary.